Witek902/Caissa/README.md

 # Caissa Chess Engine
 UCI command-line chess engine written in C++.
-Currently compiles only for Windows.
+Currently compiles only for Windows, Linux version is on the way.

 Estimated ELO: **2800** (10+1 time control, single threaded, with NNUE)